lueschem/edi/docs/config_management/plugins.rst

        Switch this value to :code:`True` if you would like to access the system using ssh.
    * - disable_ssh_password_authentication
      - By default password authentication is disabled for ssh (boolean value :code:`True`).
-If you want to allow password based authentication then switch this value to `False` but make sure to use a non standard password.
+If you want to allow password based authentication then switch this value to :code:`False` but make sure to use a non standard password.
    * - authorize_current_user
      - By default (boolean value :code:`True`) the current host user will be authorized to ssh into the account of the default user.
-Switch this value to `False` if the current user shall not be authorized.
+Switch this value to :code:`False` if the current user shall not be authorized.
    * - ssh_pub_key_directory
-     - All the public keys (ending with .pub) contained in the folder `ssh_pub_key_directory` (defaults to :code:`{{ edi_project_directory }}/ssh_pub_keys`) will be added to the list of authorized ssh keys of the default user.
+     - All the public keys (ending with .pub) contained in the folder :code:`ssh_pub_key_directory` (defaults to :code:`{{ edi_project_directory }}/ssh_pub_keys`) will be added to the list of authorized ssh keys of the default user.
    * - install_documentation
      - By default (boolean value :code:`True`) the documentation of every Debian package will get installed.
-       Switch this value to `False` if you want to deploy an image with a minimal footprint.
+       Switch this value to :code:`False` if you want to deploy an image with a minimal footprint.
    * - translations_filter
      - By default all translations contained in Debian packages will get installed (empty filter: :code:`""`).
-       To reduce the footprint the resulting artifacts the number of installed languages can be limited.
+       To reduce the footprint of the resulting artifacts the number of installed languages can be limited.
        By choosing the builtin filter :code:`"en_translations_only"` you can make sure that only English translations will get installed.